nidhistudies0-cell/posture-analyzer/README.md

 # Posture Analyzer — Gym Tracker

 A real-time posture analysis and gym tracking tool built with Python, MediaPipe, and OpenCV.
-Originally based on a Linear Algebra mini-project by **Vanshika Aneja & Advika Mathur** using dot product vector math to calculate joint angles.

 ---